sagi21805/Learning-Stuff/Infrastructure/Containers/OpenShift & Kubrenets.md

 2. Many kubernetes security policies are scoped to namespaces, like RBAC Control, Network Policies In multi-tenant environment, a Namespace helps to segment a tenant's workload into a logical and distinct management unit.
 It is common to segment each workload in a different namespace even if they all tied to the same customer.
+#### Openshift Projects
+Openshift projects are namespaces with additional features like ->
+- <u>Access Control Intergration</u> -> Openshift project integrates tightly with openshift authentication and authorization systems, providing easier management of user roles and access policies
+-  <u>Resource Management</u> -> Openshift provides a simpler interface for managing project-specific resources, like templates, quotas and more.
+- <u>Namespace Isolation</u> -> While kubernetes namespaces allow resource isolation, Openshift projects provide better tools for isolating environments, often with higher-level abstraction like user and group permissions.
 #### Access Control
 The most important type of isolation is control plane authorization, If other teams could access and change other teams API resources, there is practically no isolation.
 Role Based Access Control (RBAC) is commonly used to enforce kubernetes control plane, for both users and workloads (service accounts) <u>Roles and RoleBindings</u> are kubernetes objects that are used at the namespace level to enforce access control.